Why Your Body Locks Up by Thursday

 Cumulative Fatigue Is Real

 By Wednesday or Thursday, your glycogen stores are running on fumes.
 Your muscles can't contract as efficiently.
 They fatigue faster, tighten up quicker, and don't recover overnight the way they did on Monday.
-This is cumulative fatigue, and it's well-documented in occupational health literature.
+This is cumulative fatigue, and it's a real thing.

 When your muscles work hard without adequate fuel and oxygen, they produce metabolic byproducts — including lactate and hydrogen ions — that contribute to that burning, heavy feeling.
 In a single day, your body clears most of this overnight.
 But stack four or five days of heavy physical labor without proper recovery, and you're starting each day with residual metabolic stress from the day before.